MakisPoulianidis/ExData_Plotting1/README.md

 - The outputfile (plot1.png) can be found in the R working directory.

 # Script Plot2.R
+- set the locale to English using Sys.setlocale("LC_TIME", "C")
 - plot was made by calling "plot" with extra parameters
 - the plot was written using "dev.copy"
 Running script plot2.R